Tag: Gospel

 Psalm 135; Daniel 6:1–28; 1 John 2:12–17

-If all things were equal, it should be very easy to tell people about , and what Jesus did for them even when they opposed God (Romans 5:6–8).
+If all things were equal, it should be very easy to tell people about Jesus, and what Jesus did for them even when they opposed God (Romans 5:6–8).
 However, in the Western world, and especially in the US/Canada region, it has become difficult for a myriad of reasons.
-While the enemy of God may have a hand in it and did probably provide some nudges here and there, much of the of Jesus has to do with Jesus’ followers.
+While the enemy of God may have a hand in it and did probably provide some nudges here and there, much of the loss of Jesus has to do with Jesus’ followers.

-The Gospel of Jesus Christ hasn’t lost its or .
+The Gospel of Jesus Christ hasn’t lost its power or grace.
 Western Christians have lost it themselves.
 Whether it was power or grace, Western Christendom chose one or the other and ended up losing the witness.

 All of this sounds harsh, and it is.
 It hurts to read (and write) it.
 This also is nothing new.
 On the other hand, living in the power and grace of God doesn’t necessarily mean anything either, and that can get particularly depressing.